Peugeot e-5008 boot space, practicality and safety

 How much space is there?

-The third seating row is quite cramped for adults.
+The third seating row is quite cramped for adults, though.
 You can alleviate that slightly by sliding the second row forward – but then you’re moving the problem around the cabin by robbing space from those ahead.
 That means, rather than having three comfortable passengers and two squished ones, you’ll end up with five mildly irritated ones.

-Peugeot does deserve some praise for the E-5008’s doors, however.
+Peugeot does deserve some praise for the e-5008’s doors, however.
 They’re big and they open wide which makes it easy to load passengers into the rear once you’ve flipped the second seating row forwards.

-Alternatively, if you can’t stretch your budget that far, the stripped-back, nine-seat version of the Ford e-Transit Custom van will give you all the space you’ll ever need (and more) plus around £2,000 change to spend on a natty home charging setup.
+Alternatively, if you can’t stretch your budget that far, the stripped-back, nine-seat version of the Ford e-Transit Custom van will give you all the space you’ll ever need (and more) plus around £2,000 change to spend on a home charging setup.

 Boot space and storage